What Is CICO dieting? How it works, & CICO calculator

 • Increase your consumption of produce.
 The majority of fruits and vegetables are high in fibre, vitamins, and minerals and low in calories.
 According to research, those who consume more produce on a regular basis tend to lose more weight than those who don’t.

 • Have motivational factors unrelated to beauty and weight.
-For instance, setting goals that improve health indicators like physical fitness or cholesterol may make you more successful than focused solely on weight loss).
+For instance, setting goals that improve health indicators like physical fitness or cholesterol may make you more successful than focusing solely on weight loss.